aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 </code></pre>
 </details>

-### **Extract tables from document.**
+### **Extract Tables from Document.**
-- Extracts tables from the provided documents and converts them to the specified output format.
+- Extracts tables from the provided document and converts them into the specified output format.
+Upload the document containing the tables and choose the format you prefer.
+The service will extract the tables and deliver them in the selected format, facilitating easier data usage and analysis.

 **Supported formats:**